carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 ## In-code documentation

-In-code documentation make code more understandable and explain decisions we made.
+In-code documentation makes code more understandable and explains decisions we made.

 ### When not to use:
 - When the code is self-explanatory